Package insert / product label

-Bisoprolol fumarate is a synthetic, beta1-selective (cardioselective) adrenoceptor blocking agent.
-The chemical name for Bisoprolol fumarate is (±) - 1 - [4 - [[2 - (1 - methylethoxy)ethoxy]methyl] - phenoxy] - 3 - [(1 - methylethyl)amino] - 2 - propanol(E)-2-butenedioate (2:1) (salt).
+Bisoprolol FUMARATE is a synthetic, beta1-selective (cardioselective) adrenoceptor blocking agent.
+The chemical name for Bisoprolol fumarate is (±)-1-[4-[[2-(1-Methylethoxy) ethoxy]methyl] phenoxy]-3-[(1-methylethyl)amino]-2-propanol(E)-2-butenedioate (2:1) (salt).
 It possesses an asymmetric carbon atom in its structure and is provided as a racemic mixture.
 The S(-) enantiomer is responsible for most of the beta-blocking activity.
-Its structural formula is:
+Its molecular formula is (C18H31NO4)2•C4H4O4 and its structure is:

-Bisoprolol fumarate is available as 5 and 10 mg tablets for oral administration.
+Bisoprolol FUMARATE TABLETS, USP is available as 5 and 10 mg tablets for oral administration.

 Bisoprolol - Clinical Pharmacology